How do you choose your CEUs?

 CEU trainings are also a great opportunity for networking.
 All of the professionals that will be in the room will likely have interest similar to yours.

 If you are able to make meaningful connections with the other professionals in those classes, you can develop a network of providers to refer to or receive referrals from.
 You can also develop professional friendships where you can share ideas and continue to grow based on connecting with like-minded professionals.

 Growing a successful career in mental health is a “part art, part science formula”.
 The “part art” CEUs are those that will help you to advance your clinical skills.
 But remember to be on the lookout for the “part science” CEUs too.
 These trainings focus on topics like management, grant writing and practice building.

-While these trainings don't focus on improving your clinical skills, they improve your business and professional skills and THAT contributes greatly to your career.
+While they have nothing to do with clinical work, they have everything to do with your career.
 Think about where you are headed and the body of knowledge that you will need to get you there.
-Let's Grow!

 Don’t just choose free CEUs to keep your license alive, use them as a chance to grow your network and expand your expertise in a particular area.
 Choose things that feed your spirit, advance your learning and help you to gain new insights that advance your clinical practice and enhance your professional development.

-Connect with me on Facebook or LinkedIn and share the last great CEU that you have attended.
+Let’s Grow!!!
+Connect with me on Facebook or LinkedIn and share the last great CEU you have attended.